About

 Recent & Upcoming Highlights:

-• Print: Lux Magazine Issue 14, article “Left Hook,” includes photos from Delaney’s boxing archive, pulling from hundreds of photos taken over two years at Gleason’s gym.
+• Print: Lux Magazine Summer 2025 Issue 14, article “Left Hook,” includes photos from Delaney’s boxing archive, pulling from hundreds of photos taken over two years at Gleason’s gym.
 See here

 • Exhibition: Delaney’s analog photograph “Hither Hills, July” on view as part of the Arts Gowanus “Rooted in Pride” exhibition, running from June 1 to August 1, 2025.
 See more here

-• Producer/Director of Queen and Heat, a podcast hosted at Gleason’s gym by retired pro-boxers, Ronica Jeffrey and Heather Hardy.
+• Producer/Director of Queen and Heat, a podcast hosted at Gleason’s gym by retired pro-boxers & best friends, Ronica Jeffrey and Heather Hardy.
 A Colaio Film & Photo Production.
-See here
+(Season 1) See here

 Past Work: